o2r-project/reference-implementation/README.md

 ##### o2r-guestlister

 By default, the reference implementation uses the offline OAuth2 implementation provided by the [o2r-guestlister](https://github.com/o2r-project/o2r-guestlister).

+This allows access to the o2r platform by selecting one of three demo users.
+The users represent different user roles with different levels, i.e. an admin (level 1000), an editor (level 500) and a basic author (level 100).

 ##### ORCID (optional)

-The reference implementation can be configured to use [ORCID](https://orcid.org/) for authentication and authorisation, replacing the offline login provided by o2r-guestlister.
+The reference implementation can be alternatively configured to use [ORCID](https://orcid.org/) for authentication and authorisation, replacing the offline login provided by o2r-guestlister.

 This requires an ORCID account which provides authentication tokens for public API client application with **[ORCID Sandbox](https://sandbox.orcid.org/signin)**.